Details

 * A Javascript-based Fresnel processor enabling declarative RDF-based display templates for RDF Data Sources

-* An XSLT template for generating HTML pages from the Fresnel processor's XML output
+* An XSLT template for generating HTML pages from the Fresnel processor's

 * Enhanced Javascript-based N3/Turtle parser